jonnyjackson26/learn-markdown-game/docs/FIREBASE_ANALYTICS.md

 1. **Page Views** - Every time a user navigates to a different page
 2. **Game Start** - When a user clicks the Play button on the home page
 3. **Level Completion** - When a user completes a level in the tutorial
+4. **Milestone Levels** - Key levels that indicate significant progress
+5. **Tutorial Completion** - When a user completes the entire tutorial
-4. **Button Clicks** - Various button interactions throughout the application
+6. **Button Clicks** - Various button interactions throughout the application

 ## Privacy Considerations